Lake Hayden

-Lake Hayden, also known as Hayden Lake, is a lake located Kootenai County, Idaho, United States.
-Hayden Lake is one of several natural lakes in northern Idaho; its shoreline is heavily populated with homes and it has limited public access.
-There are four boat launches, three of them public.
+Lake Hayden, also known as Hayden Lake, is located Kootenai County, Idaho, United States.
+It is one of several natural lakes in the northern Idaho region.
 The lake is part of the Spokane Valley–Rathdrum Prairie Aquifer.

+Its shoreline is heavily populated with homes and it has limited public access.
+There are four boat launches, three of them public.
 Originally known as Lake Hayden, it is now more commonly known as Hayden Lake, to match the eponymous city located on the lakes shores.